UniCoder3/Python-Offensive-Security/README.md

 ### A collection of my personal offensive security work and examples from BlackHat Python 2nd Edition by Justin Seitz & Tim Arnold.

 Description: Useful tools for offensive security, when you need to conduct pen-testing and do not have access to pre-made tools in Kali Linux.
-This examples in this library build upon taught examples in the book Black Hat Python with notes and additional documentation.
+The examples in this library build upon taught examples in the book Black Hat Python with notes and additional documentation.

-## Contents:
+### Index:
-Chapter 1: Low Level Socket Programming
+## Chapter 1: Low Level Socket Programming
 - TCP Client
 - UDP Client
 - TCP Server

+Notes: In penetration testing the need to create a TCP/UDP client for testing purposes can be helpful when conducting TCP/IP protocol vunerabiltiy attacks.

 #### Official Documentation:
 https://docs.python.org/3/howto/sockets.html
 #### Helpful Documentation: